bengukalo/bengukalo/content/post/test_your_memory/index.md

 &nbsp;

-<span class="half_background"> Which other types of learning are susceptible to forward learning effect? </span>
+## Which other types of learning are susceptible to forward learning effect?